ollielynas/Logic-game/README.md

-# English-Board-Game
+# Logic game
- a quick board game as my english homework
+a game based on logic gates